-34 1.
-Introduction 35 Changes in flood frequency and intensity depend on many factors (Hall, 2014; Tarasova, 2019) 36 including changes in atmospheric processes such as moisture flux, convection, precipitation at 37 different time scales, changes in hydrological processes such as infiltration or overland flow, the 38 seasonal coincidence of snow melt and heavy precipitation, and on human interventions such as river 39 bed and lake regulations, hydropower plants or other hydraulic constructions.
-Some of these factors 40 are affected by climate change, but also multidecadal variations of climate play a role.
-During the 19th 41 century, floods were more frequent in Alpine countries (Glaser et al., 2004, 2010; Brázdil et al., 2005; 42 Blöschl et al., 2020, Schmocker-Fackel and Naef, 2010a,b; Himmelsbach et al., 2015; Lang et al., 43 2016) triggering political discussion that led to legislation on forest conservation and hydraulic 44 engineering (Summermatter, 2005).
-In contrast, floods were comparably rare in Central Europe in the 45 mid-20th century, a period when large infrastructure projects were planned and carried out (Pfister 46 2009).
+- 35 Changes in flood frequency and intensity depend on many factors (Hall, 2014; Tarasova, 2019) - 36 including changes in atmospheric processes such as moisture flux, convection, precipitation at - 37 different time scales, changes in hydrological processes such as infiltration or overland flow, the - 38 seasonal coincidence of snow melt and heavy precipitation, and on human interventions such as river - 39 bed and lake regulations, hydropower plants or other hydraulic constructions.
+Some of these factors - 40 are affected by climate change, but also multidecadal variations of climate play a role.
+During the 19th - 41 century, floods were more frequent in Alpine countries (Glaser et al., 2004, 2010; Brázdil et al., 2005; - 42 Blöschl et al., 2020, Schmocker-Fackel and Naef, 2010a,b; Himmelsbach et al., 2015; Lang et al., - 43 2016) triggering political discussion that led to legislation on forest conservation and hydraulic - 44 engineering (Summermatter, 2005).
+In contrast, floods were comparably rare in Central Europe in the - 45 mid-20th century, a period when large infrastructure projects were planned and carried out (Pfister - 46 2009).
 The causes of this multidecadal flood variability are not well understood.
-Atmospheric 47 circulation changes played a role (Jacobeit et al., 2003; Mudelsee et al., 2004; Quinn and Wilby, 2013; 48 Brönnimann et al., 2019), but this has not been well quantified.
-Furthermore, the relation to climate 49 change is unclear.
-In this paper we analyse multidecadal flood variability in Europe in relation to 50 atmospheric processes and in particular their link to climate change.
-51 Better understanding this relation is relevant for assessing future flood risk.
-In that context, it is 52 important to note that For this it is important to settle a long standing controvery: While palaeoclimate 53 studies (Stewart et al., 2011; Glur et al., 2013; Engeland et al., 2020, Wilhelm et al. 2022) from the 54 northern Alps or Norway suggest that past flood-rich periods coincided with cool periods.
-55 Conversely, climate projections suggest that with global warming, flood occurrence will increase 56 globally and an increase in flood risk is "very likely" in the majority of regions countries representing 57 70% of the world population (Alfieri et al., 2017; IPCC, 2021).
-This is because of an increase in heavy 58 precipitation due to increased atmospheric moisture, though changes are region-specific and depend, 59 among other things, on atmospheric circulation changes (IPCC, 2021).
-Our paper addresses this 60 question effects of atmospheric circulation changes and of climate warming on European floods on a 61 multidecadal scale, following the work of Blöschl et al. (2020). by applying We apply-a dynamical 62 perspective to a long period (200 years) that covers both types of flood periods (cold and flood rich, 63 warm and flood rich).
-In this paper we specifically focus on the atmospheric contribution to flood variability.
-In particular, 64 65 we explore to what extent atmospheric processes can explain multidecadal variability in flood intensity.
-We also investigate how the atmospheric contribution can be further partitioned into 66 67 contributions from circulation changes and moisture changes.
-To achieve this, we analyze long annual 68 peak streamflow series, daily weather data, reanalyses, and reconstructions.
+Atmospheric - 47 circulation changes played a role (Jacobeit et al., 2003; Mudelsee et al., 2004; Quinn and Wilby, 2013; - 48 Brönnimann et al., 2019), but this has not been well quantified.
+Furthermore, the relation to climate - 49 change is unclear.
+In this paper we analyse multidecadal flood variability in Europe in relation to - atmospheric processes and in particular their link to climate change. - 51 Better understanding this relation is relevant for assessing future flood risk.
+For this it is important to - 52 settle a long-standing controvery: While palaeoclimate studies (Stewart et al., 2011; Glur et al., 2013; - 53 Engeland et al., 2020) from the northern Alps or Norway suggest that past flood-rich periods - 54 coincided with cool periods, climate projections suggest that with global warming, flood occurrence - 55 will increase globally and in the majority of regions (Alfieri et al., 2017).
+Our paper addresses this - 56 question by applying a dynamical perspective to a long period (200 years) that covers both types of - 57 flood periods.

+- In this paper we specifically focus on the atmospheric contribution to flood variability.
+In particular, - 59 we explore to what extent atmospheric processes can explain multidecadal variability in flood - 60 intensity.
+We also investigate how the atmospheric contribution can be further partitioned into - 61 contributions from circulation changes and moisture changes.
+To achieve this, we analyze long annual - 62 peak streamflow series, daily weather data, reanalyses, and reconstructions.